 Let us see MINUSTAH’s ass march away…

-Dessaline’s country is not for MINUSTAH!
-Haitians will not be divided!”
+Dessaline’s country isn’t for MINUSTAH!

 “Courage!
 Hang on, don’t let go!”

 “Don’t ask your parents to give you a metaphor,

 Ask the ministers… about the cholera… MINUSTAH… about the rapes…

 I can’t give you a metaphor.”